 The hope, I know, is the confident expectation of what God has promised.
 This hope is a strength found in God’s faithfulness and His power, not ours.
 It is the hope birthed in a manager nearly two thousand years ago.

 “The Scriptures say, 'There is born to you this day … a Savior, who is Christ the Lord' (Luke 2:11).
 Heaven and Earth joined together!
 God and mankind reconciled.
 Hope for the hopeless, pardon for the guilty, forgiveness for the conscience-stricken, peace for those who knew no peace, Good News for those who have had nothing but bad news!”
 (Graham, Billy.
 Billy Graham’s Message: Christmas – a Time of Renewed Hope billy graham.org 25 Nov 2015 accessed 16 Dec 2019)

 My Friend, His hope is the only hope for your hot mess.

 No matter what darkness you face today, no matter what difficulty you are living, know that God came to this earth to offer you hope.
-Hope given because He came as a baby, lived as a man, died as your Savior, rose as your Victor.
-When life is hard, and you wonder if you are loved, remember, He proved His love on the cross.
+Hope given because He came as a baby, lived as a man, died as your Savior, and rose as your Victor.
+When life is hard, and you wonder if you are loved, remember He proved His love on the cross.
 He gives the gift of heaven.
 He is our hope.

 “Biblical hope not only desires something good for the future it expects it to happen.”
 (Piper, John.
 What is Hope? desiring god.org 6 April 1986 accessed 19 Dec 2019) The hope that God offers is learning to forgive yourself as Christ forgave you.
 Hope that God gives new beginnings, fresh starts, and changed lives.
 His hope empowers ordinary people to take on an uncommon assignment to change their world.